oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 This topic provides a detailed description of the environment setup process for Community Edition of Oro applications.

-Before you proceed, please refer to the :ref:`System Requirements <system-requirements>` for the complete list of the recommended environmental components and their supported versions.
-If you are using the same environment and components, as described in the System Requirements, you can reuse the commands provided in this guide without modification.
+Before proceeding, please refer to the :ref:`System Requirements <system-requirements>` for the recommended environmental components and their supported versions.
+If you use the same environment and components described in the System Requirements, you can reuse the commands provided in this guide without modification.
 Otherwise, please adjust them to match the syntax supported by the tools of your choice.

 Prepare a Server with OS
 ------------------------

 Get a dedicated physical or virtual server with at least 4Gb RAM with the Oracle Linux v8 installed.
 Ensure that you can run processes as a *root* user or user with *sudo* permissions.

 Environment Setup
 -----------------